Byteski/JDKSwitcher/README.md

 ## JDKSwitcher
-JDKSwitcher is a batch file that you can switch JDK Versions easily without looking for Environment Varibles.
+JDKSwitcher is a batch file that you can switch JDK Versions easily without looking for Environment Variables.

 ## How to Use
 - Make sure to have .bat file on any specific location and just run it, you'll know it.